Yip Tse & Tang Solicitors: Your Trusted Legal Partner in Hong Kong

 Wills Drafting

 Expertly crafted wills for asset security and peace of mind.
 Our experienced team works closely with clients to understand their unique circumstances and concerns, tailoring comprehensive wills that meet legal requirements.
 With a commitment to transparency, we offer wills drafting services at our lowest fee of $1500.
+The usual fees on making a will witnessed by our lawyer is about $3000.
 Secure your legacy with Yip, Tse & Tang Solicitors.

 Preparing Enduring Power of Attorney